 What does Chop Mean?

 Chop service consists of moldings which are cut to your specifications and shipped via FedEx.
 You assemble or join the frames.
 You can order chop service frames to any fraction of an inch.
-They will be priced to the next higher inch.
 Our minimum length for pricing purposes is 8 inches, but we will cut a frame shorter (5" minimum).